Skip to content

-Second Stage Theater has announced five productions for its 2025-26 season, the first season programmed under the leadership of Artistic Director Evan Cabnet.
+Second Stage Theater has announced five productions for its 2025-26 season, the first season programmed under the leadership of Artistic Director Evan Cabnet

-Jordan Harrison’s “Marjorie Prime,” a 2015 Pulitzer Prize finalist, will have its Broadway premiere at the Hayes Theater, beginning previews November 20 ahead of a December 8 opening.
+Jordan Harrison’s “Marjorie Prime,” a 2015 Pulitzer Prize finalist, will have its Broadway premiere at the Hayes Theater, beginning previews Nov.
+20 ahead of a Dec.
+8 opening.
 Anne Kauffman directs the “rumination on aging and artificial intelligence, memory and mortality, love and legacy.”
-Also making its Broadway premiere will be Gina Gionfriddo’s dark comedy “Becky Shaw,” a 2009 Pulitzer Prize finalist, beginning previews at the Hayes March 18, 2026 ahead of an April 8 opening.
+Also making its Broadway premiere will be Gina Gionfriddo’s dark comedy “Becky Shaw,” a 2009 Pulitzer Prize finalist, beginning previews at the Hayes March 18, 2026, ahead of an April 8 opening.
 Trip Cullman directs.

-The final production of the off-Broadway season will be Adam Bock’s 2007 black comedy “The Receptionist,” beginning performances April 15, 2026 ahead of a May 7 opening.
+The final production of the Off-Broadway season will be Adam Bock’s 2007 black comedy “The Receptionist,” beginning performances April 15, 2026, ahead of a May 7 opening.
 It’s business as usual at the Northeast Office where the cheerfully dutiful receptionist answers phones, brews coffee and gossips with co-workers.
 But when an unexpected visitor from the Central Office walks through the door, business becomes far from usual.
 The play’s director is to be announced.

 “Second Stage’s extraordinary body of work comes from its commitment to contemporary American writers through second stagings of modern classics and by nurturing playwrights through every step of their creative trajectory,” said Cabnet in a statement.
 “This season, my first, is a snapshot of the vast landscape of modern American theater.”